Nov 25, 2025

 Choose Alma if you're looking for a therapist to work through life challenges, relationship patterns, or coping strategies through talk therapy.
 The directory format helps you compare multiple providers before selecting one.

-Choose Legion Health if your symptoms interfere with daily functioning and may require medication.
-We focus on psychiatric evaluation, diagnosis, and ongoing medication management with insurance coverage.
+Choose Legion Health if you're a Texas adult whose symptoms interfere with daily functioning and may require medication.
+We focus on psychiatric evaluation, diagnosis, and ongoing medication management for adults with insurance coverage in Texas.

-These services look at different aspects of mental health care.
+These services focus on various aspects of mental health care.
 You can see a therapist through Alma for weekly counseling while receiving medication management from us.
 This combined approach often works best for conditions like anxiety and depression.

 If you're unsure whether you need medication, start with a psychiatric evaluation.
 We'll assess your symptoms and recommend the right treatment path, which may include therapy referrals alongside medication if appropriate.